-Buy bitcoin, Ethereum, Bitcoin Cash and Litecoin with your credit or debit card on one of the world’s biggest crypto exchanges.
+Buy bitcoin, Ethereum, Ethereum Classic, Bitcoin Cash and Litecoin with your credit or debit card on one of the world’s biggest crypto exchanges.

 But is Coinbase the right crypto buying and selling platform for you?
 Keep reading for a comprehensive review of Coinbase’s features, fees, payment methods and more.